alexchaomander/semantic-kernel-v1.0-hackathon/submissions/SecureGenMask/README.md

 # SecureGenMask

-SecureGenMask is a powerful solution designed to enhance data privacy and security in the realm of Language Model (LM) interactions.
-Developed for the [Hackathon Name], this innovative project focuses on preventing Personally Identifiable Information (PII) and sensitive data from being transmitted to Language Models.
+SecureGenMask is a designed to enhance data privacy and security in the realm of LLMs.
+Developed for the [Semanic Kernel Hackathon], this innovative project focuses on preventing Personally Identifiable Information (PII) and sensitive data from being transmitted to Large Language Models.

 ## Key Features

-- **Regular Expression Magic**: SecureGenMask employs sophisticated Regular Expressions to intelligently identify and remove any PII from data before it reaches Language Models.
+- **Regular Expression Magic**: SecureGenMask employs Regular Expressions to intelligently identify and remove any PII from data before it reaches LLMS.
 - **Seamless Integration with Semantic Kernel**: Leveraging the hook events of the Semantic Kernel, our solution seamlessly integrates into the workflow, ensuring robust protection without compromising performance.
+- **Azure AI Services**: Leveraging optional Azure AI.

 ## Why SecureGenMask?

 - **Enterprise-Grade Security**: Tailored for enterprise use cases, SecureGenMask addresses the critical need for heightened security when dealing with customer information, GDPR compliance, and privacy concerns related to AI.
-- **Effortless Implementation**: With a user-friendly design, SecureGenMask can be effortlessly integrated into existing systems, minimizing the learning curve for developers.
+- **Effortless Implementation**: With a user-friendly design, SecureGenMask can be effortlessly integrated into existing systems, minimizing the learning curve for developers.(TODO)
 - **Performance Optimized**: Our solution prioritizes performance without sacrificing security, ensuring a smooth and efficient experience in handling sensitive data.
+(TODO)

 ## How It Works